 A quick and easy pumpkin donut recipe that is perfect for those chilly fall mornings.
 Tossed in sugar and spice, these donuts have all the flavors of fall!

-Fall is the perfect time of year to make all-things pumpkin!
+Fall is the perfect time of year to make all things pumpkin!
 I love having a good and acceptable excuse to serve pumpkin for breakfast, lunch, and dinner- oh, and don’t forget dessert!

-To make these donuts:
+To Make these Donuts:

-- The oil will take awhile to heat up, so get it started while you make the dough for the donuts.
+- The oil will take a while to heat up, so get it started while you make the dough for the donuts.
 Pour enough oil into a large pot to give you about an inch of oil.
-Heat oil to 365°F, over medium-high heat.
+Heat the oil to 365°F, over medium-high heat.
 You must use a thermometer – no guesswork allowed here!
 Use a frying thermometer or a candy thermometer to ensure proper temperature.
 While the oil is heating, you can prepare the donuts (keep an eye on the oil temperature).

 - In a separate bowl, whisk together all of your wet ingredients: pumpkin, buttermilk, vanilla, and melted butter.

-- Once your oil has reached 365°F, place no more than 3 donuts in the oil at a time, or you run the risk of cooling your oil to much.
+- Once your oil has reached 365°F, place no more than 3 donuts in the oil at a time, or you run the risk of cooling your oil too much.
 Fry for about 2 minutes, flipping once after 1 minute.
 Donuts are done when they are golden brown on both sides.
-Move to a paper towel-lined cooling rack to cool. **Keep an eye on your oil temperature and adjust the heat up or down, to maintain a temperature of 355°F to 365°F.** (See Tips and Tricks below for more information on frying).
+Move to a paper towel-lined cooling rack to cool. **Keep an eye on your oil temperature and adjust the heat up or down to maintain a temperature of 355°F to 365°F.** (See Tips and Tricks below for more information on frying).

 - Allow fried donuts to cool for 1 minute before rolling them in the sugar.
 Be sure to coat all sides.
 If you allow them to cool too much, the sugar will not stick to the donuts.

-- Fry donut holes using the same method, frying no-more than 12 at a time.
+- Fry donut holes using the same method, frying no more than 12 at a time.

 Tips and Tricks:

-- Flip the donuts after about a minute, or when they are golden brown.
+- Flip the donuts after about a minute or when they are golden brown.
 You will need something to flip and remove the donuts from the oil when they are done.
 A pair of forks will work or even a large meat fork.
-They even make a tool called a spider strainer that is made for frying food.
+They even make a tool called a spider strainer made for frying food.
 The strainer looks like a spider web, hence the name.

 - When you are done frying your donuts, don’t throw the oil out!
 You can reuse it.
 Once you’ve finished frying, let the oil cool.
-When it’s reached a safe temperature, place a fine-mesh strainer or cheesecloth (even better if you use both!) over the container you plan to store it in, and strain the oil.
-Label the oil with the date and what you fried in the oil; you don’t want to fry donuts in oil that previously was used to fry fish…gross!
+When it’s reached a safe temperature, place a fine-mesh strainer or cheesecloth (even better if you use both!) over the container you plan to store it in and strain the oil.
+Label the oil with the date and what you fried in the oil; you don’t want to fry donuts in oil that previously was used for frying fish…gross!
 Store the oil in a cool, dry place for no longer than 3 months.
 Always check your oil before reusing it.
 If it is cloudy or rancid smelling, throw it out!

 The one downside to donuts is that they don’t make good leftovers.
 They just don’t taste the same the next day.
-I have tried heating them in the microwave for 10 to 15 seconds, to see if I could revive them.
+I have tried heating them in the microwave for 10 to 15 seconds to see if I could revive them.
 It helped a little, but they were not as good as a freshly made donut.
-I would not recommend making these with the intent to have leftovers, but instead, make as many as you think you will eat for breakfast that morning.
+So I would not recommend making these with the intent to have leftovers, but instead, make as many as you think you will eat for breakfast that morning.